mohamed-i-mousa/Turblyze/docs/DEVELOPER_GUIDE.md

 ## Parallelization (OpenMP)

-The solver uses shared-memory OpenMP.
-Every major loop is annotated with `#pragma omp parallel for`.
+The solver uses shared-memory OpenMP for hot cell and face loops.
 There is **no domain decomposition** — that is an MPI concept.
 OpenMP threads share the same address space and operate on the full mesh simultaneously.

 ### Eigen RowMajor requirement